Terms of Trading

-19.1 The following provisions set out the developers entire liability (including, but not limited to, any liability for the acts and omissions of its employees) to the Client in respect of:
+19.1 The following provisions set out the Developers entire liability arising from any indirect, consequential or special loss(including, but not limited to, any liability for the acts and omissions of its employees) to the Client in respect of:

-19.1.1 any breach of its contractual obligations arising under this agreement; and
+19.1.1 any breach of its contractual obligations arising under this Agreement; and

-19.1.2 any representation statement or tortious act or omission including, but not limited to, negligence arising under or in connection with this agreement and the Client’s attention is drawn to these provisions.
+19.1.2 any representation statement or tortious act or omission including, but not limited to, negligence arising under or in connection with this Agreement and the Client’s attention is drawn to these provisions.

-19.2 Any act or omission on the part of the developer, falling within this paragraph shall be known as an ‘Event of Default’
+19.2 Any act or omission on the part of the Developer, falling within this paragraph shall be known as an ‘Event of Default.’

-19.3 The developer’s entire liability in respect of any Event of Default shall be limited to damages of an amount equal to the total Price paid by the Client for this Project.
+19.3 The Developer’s entire liability in respect of any Event of Default shall be limited to damages of an amount equal to the total price paid by the Client for this Project.

-19.5 If a number of Events of Default give rise to substantially the same loss then they shall be regarded as giving rise to only one claim under this agreement
+19.5 If a number of Events of Default give rise to substantially the same loss then they shall be regarded as giving rise to only one claim under this Agreement

-19.6 The Client hereby agrees to give the developer not less than 90 days in which to remedy any Event of Default hereunder
+19.6 The Client hereby agrees to give the Developer not less than 90 days in which to remedy any Event of Default hereunder

-19.7 The developer shall have no liability to the Client in respect of any Event of Default unless the Client shall have served notice of it on the Designer within one year of the date he became aware of the circumstances giving rise to the Event of Default or the date when he ought reasonably to have become so aware
+19.7 The Developer shall have no liability to the Client in respect of any Event of Default unless the Client shall have served notice of it on the Designer within one year of the date he became aware of the circumstances giving rise to the Event of Default or the date when he ought reasonably to have become so aware